 The DSG report is submitted to the Partnership Council for Wales around September of each year.
-Once agreed by the Partnership Council for Wales it is put to the Assembly Minister for Local Government and Government Business for approval.
+Once agreed by the Partnership Council for Wales it is put to the Assembly Minister for Public Services for approval.
 Once approved, the report is published on the Local Government Finance pages of the Welsh Government Website.

 The formula used to calculate SSAs is set out in the annual Local Government Finance Report (Wales) which is laid before and debated by the Assembly at a Plenary session.
 Background information on the formulae, data and assumptions used to calculate the SSAs is published in the annual publication 'Welsh Local Government Settlement' on the Local Government Finance web pages following the announcement of the Police Settlement for Wales.